greenbender/libnji/tools/njic/README.md

 ### Native Java Interface (code generator) ####

-njic is a C source code generator that can be used turn NJI files into C source and headers files that can be used with libnji.
+njic is a C source code generator that can be used to turn NJI files into C source and headers files that can be used with libnji.

 The idea is that all of the boiler-plate code that is typically required when using the JNI (Java Native Interface) is taken care of using the code generator